acbg/mycv/index.md

 - **Backtesting Framework**: Created a Python-based system to evaluate trading strategies against historical data, incorporating performance metrics like drawdowns and risk-adjusted returns.
 - **Momentum Strategy Implementation**: Developed a momentum-based trading algorithm using statistical thresholds and historical price movements.

+### Scientific modelling and analysis

+- [LED Models](https://gitlab.com/acbg/led-model/): Developed a Python-based system to simulate and analyse LEDs and Solar Cells several parameters and properties.

 ## Skills